bpriviere/rrl_docs/README.md

 # README

-This is a documentation repository for NYU's Center for Embodied Intelligence and Robotics.
+This is a documentation repository for the Riviere Robot Lab (RRL).
 More information on doc page.

 ## Doc page (hosted here temporarily):
 ```